Understanding types of mutual funds

 3. You get married.
 Depending on your stage in life, marriage can be an ideal time to reshape your portfolio.
 If you and your spouse are both young and relatively early in your investment process, overhauling your portfolio may not be necessary, but it would be a good idea to develop a mutual understanding of the direction you both want to go with your investment plan.

 Marriage and money, however, can affect different couples in different ways.
-For newlyweds with investment assets, a portfolio makeover should be an early priority.
+For newlyweds with assets already established, a portfolio makeover should be an early priority.
 Even if your assets are in separate accounts, it may help to coordinate your investment decisions to achieve a proper level of diversification.

 For instance, are there redundancies in your portfolios?
 Do both of you hold significant positions in the same stocks, bonds or mutual funds?
 By coordinating your asset allocation and future investment decisions, you can give your portfolio a makeover that corresponds with your mutual goals, objectives and threshold for risk.